-Malingering is a defense commonly used by the insurance industry, and its hired psychologists, to deny that a person has a traumatic brain injury.
+Malingering is a commonly used defense by the insurance industry, and its hired psychologists, to deny that a person has a traumatic brain injury.
 Malingering is defined under the DSM-V as an “intentional production of false or grossly exaggerated physical or psychological problems.”
 In other words, malingerers are people who lie about their injury.
-But, many times, insurers hire defense doctors to testify that an injured person is a liar without any valid substantiation.
+It would certainly be a problem if a person claiming injury was actually lying.
+But, in nearly all of our serious injury cases, insurers hire defense doctors to testify that an injured person is a liar without any valid substantiation.
 They hope that the jury will give in to their bias against injured people, won’t understand the psychobabble, and take the easy route of turning the injured person away with nothing rather than sift through the details to arrive at the truth.

 For those people with a traumatic brain injury case, who have been through a defense examination and identified as scoring too high on the fake bad scale, this information could be the difference between winning and losing your case.
 We have seen insurance company psychologists who not only use this invalid test, but call people a malingerer even when they don’t exceed the cutoff for the Fake Bad Scale score.
 One thing is certain - you can be legitimately injured and the defense will still call you a liar.
 It happens in our cases all the time.
 In fact, malingering (conscious exaggeration) and somatoform disorder (unconscious exaggeration) are the most common defenses when you are legitimately injured, because there is no other viable defense.

 As the article below discusses, many injured people are falsely labeled as malingerers as a result of the the test questions identifying people with real injuries as liars.
 Women are particularly susceptible to this as they are more than twice as likely to be labeled as malingerers (liars) by the test.
 In fact, women with a personal injury are deemed malingerers by the Fake Bad Scale 10x as often as males in prison.